zulip/zulip-gci/tasks/interactive-bots.md

   key and placeholder `<email>` with the user email.
 The placeholder `<dev-url>` should point to your development environment URL.

-  You can get API keys just below the bots section in the settings page.
-This is how Zulip knows the request is from an authorized user.

-  You can also create a new bot for a user in settings - it will have its own api key and email.
-Remember to subscribe it to the streams you want to use the bot in.

-* Run the Zulip server.

 * Create a `followup` stream.

 * Run the followup bot: